cgat-developers/ruffus/doc/html/_sources/FAQ.txt

 file modification times to see if input files were created before output files.

-Unfortunately, some file systems for some versions of Windows, Unix, linux or NFS do not record file times with sub-second precision.
+Unfortunately, some file systems in some versions of Windows, Unix, linux or NFS do not record file times with sub-second precision.